 I was surprised on how busy the museum was that afternoon.
 I guess people just did not want to walk on the beach on such a gloomy day.
 Each floor of the lighthouse shows it use and progress over almost one hundred years, with period furniture, family heirlooms and pictures, sea-going maps and nautical items.
 Floor by floor you see family living arrangements and the life the families had when they lived here.

 The most beautiful view is from the top of the lighthouse on the third floor which had a spectacular view on the ocean and the surrounding area.
-What fascinated me the most was the history of the families who lived here and how they adopted to life here.
+What fascinated me the most was the history of the families who lived here and how they adapted to life here.
 The pictures of the holidays in the lighthouse were interesting.
 They even had a family reunion of the children who lived here a few years ago and to see these kids as children then as senior citizens was pretty remarkable.

 What I liked about the museum was the gardens that surrounded the property.
 Even though it was not a nice afternoon out it was nice to walk through the flowered paths and shrubs and then take the back path to the bay area behind the property and see the bay and ocean.
 On a nice day in the middle of the summer it must be something.